mariobox/mariosanchez.org/content/post/stoic.md

 <img src="/img/stoic.jpg" width="100px">

-Finally managed to read "A Guide to the Good Life: The Ancient Art of Stoic Joy" by William B. Irvine.
+Finally managed to read *[A Guide to the Good Life: The Ancient Art of Stoic Joy](https://www.williambirvine.com/)* by William B. Irvine.
 The book came highly recommended by Derek Sivers, an artist and writer that I respect and identify with due to our almost identical world views.

 I had only a vague idea of what stoicism was prior to reading the book, but based on my little knowledge I suspected that I have been practicing, albeit unknowingly, many of the tenets of this philosophy.
 Reading the book confirmed my theory, and introduced me to some new tools and techniques to improve the way I live.
 Here are **10 key ideas** of the book that I highlighted: